joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 ### Encoders

-In addition to the encoders switch that shorts two pins when pressed, the encoder has two additional outputs that go high / low as the knob is turned, sending the direction of rotation to the microcontroller.
-They are a great way to control continuous values such as volume or opacity.
+In addition to the push button/switch in the encoder that shorts two pins when pressed, the encoder has two additional outputs that go high / low as the knob is turned, sending the direction of rotation to the microcontroller.
+As such you can turn the encoder for as many revolutions as you'd like, so they are a great way to control continuous values such as volume or opacity.

 The first step is to snip both mounting legs off the encoder with the side cutters.
 ![snip legs](38_snip_leg.jpg)